enkidu2/boggle/README.md

 Easily adaptable to any set of dictionaries with a config file.

 Implemented with a standard Trie.
-Fairly fast at solving about 6,500 standard boards/second on a 2.8GHz cpu.
+Fairly fast at solving about 9,300 standard boards/second on four 2.8GHz cores.
 Uses dictionary directed editing which is perhaps too helpful, but it hasn't personally helped my scores overly much.

 * Current command line options:
 ```